thierrygosselin/radiator/README.md

 **1. Prepare a strata file**

--   It's a tab separated file, e.g. `radiator.strata.tsv`
+-   It's a tab separated file, e.g. `radiator.strata.tsv`.
 -   A minimum of 2 columns: `INDIVIDUALS` and `STRATA` is required.
--   The `STRATA` column is e.g. your populations or sampling sites names or any grouping you want.
+-   The `STRATA` column identifies the individuals stratification, the hierarchical groupings: populations, sampling sites or any grouping you want.
--   VCF file users, not sure about the sample id inside your file ? see example `??radiator::extract_individuals_vcf`
--   DArT file users, not sure about the sample id inside your file ? see example `??radiator::extract_dart_target_id`
 -   It's like *stacks* population map file with header...

 To make sure it's going to work properly, try reading it in `R` with: